cmfunderburk/vmt-dev/docs/planning/big/a.md

 ```

 This is unwieldy.
 The logical structure should align with:
-1. **The launcher** — users choose agent-based, game theory, or neoclassical engine
+1. **The launcher** — users choose agent-based, game theory, or neoclassical
 2. **Economic theory** — agents, space, interaction, outcomes
 3. **Code clarity** — single responsibility, clear dependencies